 A Harbor Dream Come True: Veuve Clicquot by the Sea - What could be better than lobster and champagne on Nantucket Harbor?
 Join us for this decadent pairing featuring passionate personalities that will keep you engaged and entertained.
 Veuve Clicquot Winemaker Dominique Demarville will take you on a journey through the production and unique flavor profiles of three VCP Cuveés: Yellow Label, Vintage and Rosé.
-Paired perfectly with this bubbly presentation is the cuisine of Chef Brooke Vosika, formerly of the Four Seasons and Kevin O'Donnell of SRV.
+Paired perfectly with this bubbly presentation is the cuisine of Chefs Brian Alberg of the Red Lion Inn and Kevin O'Donnell of SRV.
 Together, these talented luminaries will lead us in lively conversation and a delicious combination of two of our most cherished indulgences: Champagne and Lobster.

 Featured wines include: